Fender CD-60SCE and Yamaha FGX800C: Comparison Overview

 Both these acoustic-electric guitars are quite popular due to their core features, but there are some differences that might make one bass model better than the other for your specific needs.

 Body Construction and Materials

 Fender CD-60SCE model comes with a classic dreadnought shape body with a single-cutaway design.
 It is made up of laminated Mahogany with a solid spruce top.

 This is like a standard tonewood combination for mid-range guitars that sounds really well.
-Especially the spruce top, that produce louder and more resonating sound.
+Especially the spruce top, which produces louder and more resonating sounds.

 Fender Choose a Scalloped X Bracing for this model that responds well to a variety of playing styles.
 This not only provides solid support to the top but also enhances the overall acoustic tone of the instrument.